 Don't forget to open this port in firewall or router if you have any.

 Another notable thing is it provides a file managing interface within a specified directory.
-We call it scope.
+We call it as scope.
 The default is current working directory.
 You can change it by specifying a different directory path using -s or --scope flag as shown below.

-Say for example, if you wanted to run File browser on port 80 with the default scope to /home/sk/ostechnix, you need to run:
+Say for example, if you wanted to run File browser on port 80

 $ filebrowser --port 80 ---scope /home/sk/ostechnix